-- 1) Water Quality LID shall be required on all new developments and significant redevelopments. - 2) Protect surface and groundwater resources from soil erosion (sheet and rill, wind erosion, gully and stream bank erosion), sedimentation, nutrient and chemical contamination.
+- 1) Water Quality LID shall be required on all new developments and significant redevelopments. - Protect surface and groundwater resources from soil erosion (sheet and rill, wind erosion, gully and stream bank erosion), sedimentation, nutrient and chemical contamination.
 Buffer strips and riparian corridors should be established along all stream segments. - 3) Preserve and protect wetland areas to the fullest extent possible to maintain natural hydrology and improve water quality by minimizing the downstream transport of sediment, nutrients, bacteria, etc. borne by surface water runoff.
 Reestablishment of previously existing wetlands and the creation of new wetlands should be promoted.
-Any impacted wetlands shall be mitigated at a 3:1 ratio. - Support NDEQ in an accelerated TMDL development process that addresses potential pollutant sources in a fair and reasonable manner based on sound technical data and scientific approach. - 5) Implement Best Management Practices (BMPs) that reduce both urban and rural pollution sources, maintain or restore designated beneficial uses of streams and surface water impoundments, minimize soil loss, and provide sustainable production levels.
+Any impacted wetlands shall be mitigated at a 3:1 ratio. - 4) Support NDEQ in an accelerated TMDL development process that addresses potential pollutant sources in a fair and reasonable manner based on sound technical data and scientific approach. - Implement Best Management Practices (BMPs), as identified in the Lower Platte River Basin Water Quality Management Plan (WQMP), to that reduce both urban and rural pollution sources, maintain or restore designated beneficial uses of streams and surface water impoundments, minimize soil loss, and provide sustainable production levels.
 Water quality basins shall be located in general conformance with an adopted Southern Sarpy Watershed Management Plan.